Beuth-Erdelt/DBMS-Benchmarker/README.md

                         given by timestamp
   -g {no,yes}, --generate-output {no,yes}
                         generate new report files
+  -e {no,yes}, --generate-evaluation {no,yes}
-  -w {query,connection}, --working {query,connection}
+                        generate new evaluation file -w {query,connection}, --working {query,connection}
                         working per query or connection -a, --anonymize       anonymize all dbms